 The first year course in Physics

 This is the 'foundation' year, on which the subsequent years of the BA and MPhys courses both depend.
 At the end of the year you will sit the Preliminary Examination in Physics ('Prelims').
 This is the qualifying exam and must be passed before you can continue your studies at Oxford (a resit is possible in September at the discretion of your college).
 Prelims consists of three components: (i) four compulsory written papers, (ii) a shorter paper chosen from a range of topics and (iii) evidence of successful completion of practical work during the year.

+The four compulsory papers are:

-(a) CP1: Physics 1 (b) CP2: Physics 2
+(a) CP1: Physics 1

+(b) CP2: Physics 2

-(c) CP3: Mathematical Methods 1 (d) CP4: Mathematics Methods 2
+(c) CP3: Mathematical Methods 1

+(d) CP4: Mathematics Methods 2

+The Short Option topics are likely to include: (a) S01: Functions of a Complex Variable; (b) S02: Astrophysics: From Planets to the Cosmos;

+(c) S03: Quantum Ideas.